justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 classes: wide
 ---

 As I mentioned in my previous post, I always look forward to trips to a theme park.
 Most people would agree that the worst part of these trips is always waiting in line.
 Thus, my goal is to determine the best time to go to a theme park.
-I have already collected data from during the Morning, Afternoon, and Evening on a Friday and Saturday.
+I have already collected data from multiple parks during the morning, afternoon, and evening on a Friday and Saturday.
 This blog post will showcase insightful visualizations made from this data, and will hopefully shed some light on the best time of the weekend to visit a theme park!

 # Questions and Visualizations